liquidctl/liquidtux/docs/nzxt-kraken3.rst

 the changes if they are too numerous at once.
 Suggestion is to set them while in an another mode, and then apply them by switching to curve.

+The devices can report if they are faulty.
+The driver supports that situation and will issue a warning.
+This can also happen when the USB cable is connected, but SATA power is not.

 The addressable RGB LEDs and LCD screen (only on Z-series models) are not supported in this driver, but can be controlled through existing userspace tools, such as `liquidctl`_.